gkigiermo/AIDL21-SAGAN/EfficientNet/README.md

 ### Synthetic images

 Now that we have already trained our model successfully, we may feed and train it with the synthetically generated images.
 There are different approaches to this.
-Firstly, we fed our network with a high number of GAN images, equalling the number of malignant images to the number of benign ones, thus resulting in a balanced dataset.
+Firstly, we fed our network with a 40% of GAN images, equalling the number of malignant images to the number of benign ones, thus resulting in a balanced dataset.
 On the other hand, we may mantain the network imbalanced, by using the same dataset and adding an extra 10% of synthetic images to study how does the model behaves.
 For this approach it is important to take into account that Imbalance Dataset Sample does not shuffle the dataset, so this was manually done in the CSV file.

 We kept the previously set parameters, and tried both approaches on ACGAN and DCNSGAN.